dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 ## Introduction

 The `Debian GNU/Linux` Operating System claims to be the universal operating system.
-And that's in fact true. `Debian` runs on older hardware as well as on modern hardware.
+And that is in fact true. `Debian` runs on older hardware as well as on modern hardware.
 It is able to run on a variety of different architectures.
-Up from computers, to tables, dedicated hardware such as the `Raspberry Pi`, the `Sony Playstation (3)` and so on.
+Up from computers, to tablets, dedicated hardware such as the `Raspberry Pi`, the `Sony Playstation 3` and so on.
 I guess we could install `Debian` into our fridge, but people seems to lazy to do so.

 ## General information